brian-peter-dickson/draft-dickson-dprive-adot-auth/draft-dickson-dprive-adot-auth.md

 ### Example

+Suppose the name server ns1.example.net supports only the normal DNS ports, and the name server ns2.example.net supports both the normal ports and ADoT.
+The zone example.net would include the records:
+    ns1.example.net.
+IN DNS "."
+    ns2.example.net.
+IN DNS "." alpn=dot
+    (plus A/AAAA records for these servers).

 ## DANE TLSA Records for ADoT

 The presence of ADoT requires additionally that a TLSA record be provided.
 This record will be published at the locaion _853._tcp.NS_NAME, where NS_NAME is the name of the name server.
 Any valid TLSA record type is permitted.
 The use of types 0 and 1 is NOT RECOMMENDED.
 The use of type 2 TLSA records may provide more flexibility in provisioning, including use of wild cards.

 ### Example

+In the above example, ns2.example.net supports DNS over TLS, and would need to have a TLSA record.
+The zone would include:
+    ns2.example.net.
+IN TLSA 2 1 2 (sha2-256 fingerprint of one of the parental signing certs of the TLS certificate itself)

 ## Signaling DNS Transport for a Name Server